Dyst0rti0n/profile/README.md

 - **Autodork:** [Autodork](https://github.com/Dyst0rti0n/autodork)

 ---
 Yes I like to use ChatGPT to assist, optimize and prototype ideas and code.
-NO shame because it's useful an saves time.
+NO shame because it's useful and saves time.
 ---

 ### Languages and Tools: